AssiaIlieva/Shared-Cookbook/README.md

-# Shared Cook-book
+# Shared Cookbook

-**Shared Cook-book** is a personal final project for the SoftUni ReactJS June 2024 course.
+**Shared Cookbook** is a personal final project for the SoftUni ReactJS June 2024 course.
 It is a web application where users can share and explore recipes, cooking tips, and hacks.

 ## 📋 Table of Contents